Jimbour East, Queensland: Education

-Jimbour State School is a government primary (Prep-6) school for boys and girls at Dalby-Jandowae Road (26.9630°S 151.2163°E).
+Jimbour State School is a government primary (Prep-6) school for boys and girls at 2421 Dalby-Jandowae Road (26.9630°S 151.2163°E).
 In 2018, the school had an enrolment of 13 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Jimbour East.
-The nearest secondary schools are Bell State School (to Year 10) in neighbouring Bell to the east, Jandowae State School (to Year 10) in Jandowae to the north-west, and Dalby State High School (to Year 12) in Dalby to the south.
+There are no secondary schools in Jimbour East.
+The nearest government secondary schools are Bell State School (to Year 10) in neighbouring Bell to the east, Jandowae State School (to Year 10) in Jandowae to the north-west, and Dalby State High School (to Year 12) in Dalby to the south.